Xeshing/xeshing/README.md

-Hello,
+Hello everyone,

-I'm Xeshing, 21y, France.
-Recently started my first year in IT studies, i'm a beginner.
-Previously I was doing motion design and graphic design.
-Most of the stuff I upload here is mostly school tasks.
+I'm Xeshing, 21 years old, France.
+I recently started my first year of IT studies, I'm a beginner.
+I used to do motion design and graphic design.
+Most of the stuff I upload here is mostly school work.